-As long as you're getting a routine vaginal exam/Pap smear it is not necessary to do a vaginal self-exam.
-However, you may want to check for unusual changes if you miss your regularly scheduled checkup.
+As long as you're getting a routine vaginal exam/Pap smear, it is not necessary to do a vaginal self-exam.
+However, you may want to check for unusual changes if you miss your regular checkup.
 If you do find a problem, you can start treatment sooner, and you’ll more likely have a better outcome.

 What to Look For

 A self-exam isn’t as in-depth as a pelvic exam performed by your gynecologist.
 You should still have routine pelvic exams.
 These check for ovarian cysts, sexually transmitted diseases (STDs), uterine fibroids, early-stage cancer, and other signs of health problems.

 But a self-exam may help you find signs of an STD or changes to your vulva (the outer part of your genitals) that could signal other health problems.
 Spots, sores, or bumps could be early signs of vulvar cancer and should be checked by your doctor.
 A more involved self-exam could also help you detect changes to your vaginal wall and possibly your cervix.